vwd-33/VWD/src/pages/distro/index.md

       BLACK WITCHERY (US) - "Live Desecration 2012" TAPE: $8.00

+      BLOOD & SOIL (fin) - "The Swastika & The Sun" TAPE: $8.00

       BLUTKULT / CELTIC DANCE (ger/por) "We are the roar of thunder" TAPE: $8.00